djibydiop/llm-baremetal/README.md

 ## The Concept

-Inspired by Justine Tunney's philosophy: processes should come to life, fulfill their purpose, and die gracefully.
+Inspired by Djiby Diop's philosophy: processes should come to life, fulfill their purpose, and die gracefully.

 This is an LLM compiled as a bare metal EFI application:
 ```